MaksGre/ai-framework/README.md

 - suggest a preparation plan;
 - generate a tailored cover letter when enough information is available.

-The assistant accepts the vacancy description directly as user input.
+The assistant can accept the vacancy description directly as user input.

 ---